 Generally, the IRS has three years to audit your return, so you should keep all relevant documents at least that long.
 When your records are no longer needed for tax purposes, don't pitch them.
-Your insurance company or creditors may require you to keep records longer than the IRS does.
+Your permanent records should show how much self-employment tax you have paid during your working years, so you can back up your Social Security retirement benefits claim.
+And your insurance company or creditors may require you to keep records longer than the IRS does.